freestarcapital/Freestar-Mobile-Android-SDK/README.md

         }
 ```

-`x. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter add a getItemViewType() method.
+`7. ` In your activity, continuing on the SimpleItemRecyclerViewAdapter add a getItemViewType() method.

 ```
         @Override